-The Convention on the Protection of the Black Sea Against Pollution was signed in April 1992, and ratified by all Black Sea coastal countries in 1994.
+The Convention on the Protection of the Black Sea Against Pollution was ratified by all Black Sea coastal countries in 1994.
 Its basic objective is to substantiate the general obligation of the contracting parties to prevent, reduce and control pollution in the Black Sea in order to protect and preserve the marine environment and provide a legal framework for cooperation and concerted action to fulfil this obligation.